projection-engine/hub/COMMIT_NOTES.md

-- Fixed project creation
+- Rewriting structure
-- Fixed project listing
+- New visuals for lists
-- Fixing permissions on tauri conf
+- Initializing editor installation structure